Mamie Van Doren: 1959–present: Later career

+Other ventures

 Van Doren was never a Playboy Playmate, but she posed twice for the magazine in 1964 to promote her movie 3 Nuts in Search of a Bolt (1964).
 By this point in her career, her figure measured 38DD-26-36 (self-described in 1997).
 She said "I don't even want to say double-D because they're even bigger than that."

 In 1964, Van Doren was a guest at the Whisky a Go Go on the Sunset Strip in West Hollywood, California when The Beatles were at the club visiting with Jayne Mansfield, and an inebriated George Harrison accidentally threw his drink on her when trying to throw it on some bothersome journalists.
 During the Vietnam War, she did tours for U.S. troops in Vietnam for three months in 1968, and again in 1970.
 In addition to USO shows, she visited hospitals, including the wards of amputees and burn victims.

-In 1980, Van Doren was referenced in the controversial Canadian Top 20 hit "High School Confidential" by the popular 1980s Canadian new wave band Rough Trade.

-In recent years, Van Doren has made use of multimedia, including Facebook and Twitter.
-She and her husband Thomas maintain her website where various merchandise along with home-made short films starring herself, such as A Girl and Her Banana which show many videos of her posing for photo shoots from the 2000s, many of them where she is naked.
-In the early 2000s and late 1990s, Mamie did many nude and semi-nude photos which show her big breasts which were posted on her site.
-She had done many with Julie Strain.
-The website has already been shut down, instead since 2013 Van Doren started her own blog on which she regularly writes about a very diverse array of topics.
-As of February 2023 she is still posting messages on her blog.